 The three subject matter experts who currently serve on the Cache Creek Technical Advisory Committee are:

 Dr. Tompkins completed his undergraduate and Master’s degrees from the University of Illinois and earned his Ph.D. in Environmental Planning from University of California, Berkeley.
-He is a registered Civil Engineer and has over 17 years of consulting experience in river restoration, flood management, fluvial geomorphology, hydrology, hydraulics, sediment transport, fisheries biology, environmental planning, and water resources engineering.
+He is a registered Civil Engineer and has over 20 years of consulting experience in fluvial geomorphology, river restoration, flood management, hydrology, hydraulics, sediment transport, fisheries biology, environmental planning, and water resources engineering.

 Dr. Rayburn obtained a B.A. in Biology from Austin College, a M.S. in Ecology and Evolutionary Biology from Iowa State University, and a Ph.D. in Ecology from Utah State University.
-He is a Certified Ecologist (Ecological Society of America) with over 15 years of experience in applied ecology with a focus on ecological restoration, invasive species control, landscape assessment, geospatial analysis, and both riparian and upland ecosystems.
+He is a Certified Ecologist (Ecological Society of America) and a Certified Ecological Restoration Practitioner (Society of Ecological Restoration with 19 years of experience in applied ecology with a focus on ecological restoration, invasive species control, landscape assessment, geospatial analysis, and both riparian and upland ecosystems.